 After-school Fitness Program: PTH Health Coaches and community fitness experts lead a variety of fitness classes providing participants the opportunity to discover their niche for fitness in a supportive, non-competitive and fun environment.
 Classes include weight training, yoga, Zumba, and more.
 Fitness programs take places on-campus or at nearby fitness studios.

 Project Teen Health Club: Student-organized club that promotes nutrition and physical activity on-campus and in their community.
 Members learn up to date information about health and fitness, participate in wellness events and trainings, and lead health initiatives.

-- Health and Fitness Fair: The annual Health and Fitness Fair provides an opportunity for students to interact with community organizations promoting healthier lifestyles.
+Health and Fitness Fair: The annual Health and Fitness Fair provides an opportunity for students to interact with dozens of community organizations promoting healthier lifestyles.

-- Fitness Leader Training: PTH collaborates with fitness expert, Julian Varela, to provide a Fitness Leadership Training program.
-Students become youth personal trainers, peer nutrition educators, and fitness leaders.
-Youth gain leaderships skills, positively influence their peers, and support a culture of fitness at their school and in their community.
+Fitness Leader Training: Participants attend a weekend workshop to become youth personal trainers, peer nutrition educators, and fitness leaders.
+Youth gain leadership skills, positively influence their peers, and support a culture of fitness at their school and in their community.

 For more information, please call (805) 544-2484 x713

 Community Health Centers of the Central Coast has generously funded Project Teen Health since 2007